 Now if I didn’t have a pup and he was better behaved I would have done this using fabric for a more elegant look but for now I will go with this practical idea.

 You just never know where your next project is going to come from or who will inspire it.
 This may seem like a small job but it was a very real concern for me and I had left those cubes bare for a long time.

 With this practical solution everyone is happy!
 I get storage and Tatou gets to perch!
-I hope you’ve enjoyed learning how to make practical cardboard paper cubes for storage.
+I hope you’ve enjoyed learning how to make a practical cardboard paper organizer cubes for storage.
 Does your pet make a mess like mine or is it just that he’s still young?